-Given two distinct prime numbers $p$ and $\ell$, supersingular isogeny graphs are finite graphs whose vertexes are isomorphism classes of supersingular elliptic curves defined over a field of characteristic $p$, possibly enriched with some level structure, and edges are degree $\ell$ isogeny, see Definitions \ref{def:level_structures} and \ref{def:graph}.
-The number of vertexes of these graphs grows linearly in $p$.
+Given two distinct prime numbers $p$ and $\ell$, supersingular isogeny graphs are finite graphs whose vertices are isomorphism classes of supersingular elliptic curves defined over a field of characteristic $p$, possibly enriched with some level structure, and edges are degree $\ell$ isogeny (see Definitions \ref{def:level_structures} and \ref{def:graph}).
+The number of vertices of these graphs grows linearly in $p$.

 Theorems \ref{thm:main1} and \ref{thm:main2}, our main results, give information about the spectrum of the adjacency matrices of these graphs.
 They rely on algebraic geometry constructions.